jimbon25/WIFI-TOOLKIT/README.md

     *   **Beacon Flood Attack (mdk4):** Create thousands of fake APs to disrupt network scanners.
 *   **Evil Twin Attack:** Creates a fake AP mimicking a target network, with WPA2 support, to capture client traffic (requires 2 Wi-Fi adapters).
 *   **Automated Vulnerability Assessment:** Analyzes and labels networks by vulnerability level.
+*   **Network Bandwidth Limiter (Evil Limiter):** Integrates the powerful Evil Limiter tool to monitor, analyze, and limit bandwidth of devices on your local network (requires a managed interface).
 *   **UI/UX Improvements:** A clean, professional, and responsive menu-driven interface.
 *   **Automatic Cleanup:** Restores all network settings upon exit.